Andrew59v/mc-struct-gen/README.md

 A PyTorch-based 3D generative model for Minecraft structure generation using conditional diffusion and prototype-based classification, built with the [Hugging Face Diffusers](https://github.com/huggingface/diffusers) library.

 > **⚠️ Work in Progress**: This is an experimental project created for learning and exploration.
-The implementation not be fully functional or complete.
+The implementation not fully functional or complete.

 ## Overview